 A visit to beach - when their guides were keen to go swimming - provided an ideal opportunity for Danziger to meet the locals unaccompanied.

 "I don't speak Korean but what's extraordinary is how welcoming how people were," he says.

 "The women were quite coquettish.
 Lots of people were having barbeques and I was offered drink - usually alcoholic - and skewers of meat.
-Although we couldn't communicate verbally, the human contact was fantastic."'Life goes on'
+Although we couldn't communicate verbally, the human contact was fantastic."